Supplier Plotting – The Ultimate Strategy for Better Deals

 Once you’re done reading this article, you should have a clear definition of how to use supplier plotting to your advantage.

-So, What is Supplier Plotting?
+What is Supplier Plotting?

-Purchasers often hold the view that their profession is mainly a practical job and therefore should be based on experience.
 When browsing through the literature on the subject of purchasing anyone will find the possible harvest meager compared to the vast amount on subjects like marketing and sales.
-It is difficult to point the finger at the reason for this result.
-Perhaps it is the fact that purchasing has just recently come out of the backroom into the board room.
-Not long ago purchasing was often considered to be a simple job?
+It is difficult to pinpoint the reason for this result.

 Kraljic’s article ‘Purchasing must become supply management’ was published in the Harvard Business Review in 1983.
 Since then this model has been around and has become one of the cornerstones of modern-day purchasing theory.
 The power of the model is its simplicity.